zeyihou/collaborative-learn/README.md

 ## GAN models
 We train three different GANs (i.e., ```DCGAN```, ```WGAN```, and ```SNGAN```) on CIFAR-10 and CelebA for empirical evaluation.
 As for ImageNet-100, we only implement ```BigGAN``` because the training of other baseline models is unstable.

-Notice: We use the two configurations of ```DCGAN & CIFAR-10''' and ```BigGAN & ImageNet-100``` as examples.
+Notice: We use the two configurations of "DCGAN & CIFAR-10" and "BigGAN & ImageNet-100" as examples.
 Other architectures can also be adapted to fit our algorithm as it is model agnostic.

 ## Usage